austinhuang0131/mstdn-party-plus/docs/index.md

     * On ActivityPub: [`@jonah@neat.computer`](https://mastodon.neat.computer/@jonah)
     * On Matrix: [`@jonah:neat.chat`](https://matrix.to/#/@jonah:neat.chat)

     For legal issues, see each instance's "about" page.
+Jonah controls the inboxes, and I cannot answer any inquiries of that aspect.